vijaybirru/documentation/clouds/cloud_services.rst

 |SCOPE_ENV|

 Scalr provides support for configuring and utilising a wide variety of Cloud specific services.
 Each cloud provider offers extended features and services to enhance their basic compute, storage and network capabilities, such as AWS Elastic Load Balancer, Google Compute Platform Cloud SQL and many more.
 Within Scalr these cloud features and services can be configured/deployed and linked or utilised in Farms.
-When a service is linked to a Farm Scalr will, where appropriate, automatically perform the required additional configuration to integrate the cloud service with the deployed instances, e.g. configuring an AWS ELB.
+When a service is linked to a Farm Scalr will automatically perform the required additional configuration to integrate the cloud service with the deployed instances, e.g. configuring an AWS ELB.

 This page provides a quick overview of how to configure these cloud services in Scalr.